menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, El Indio is generally considered to be a blue-collar town.
-0.00% of the El Indio workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in El Indio, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of El Indio’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, El Indio is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in El Indio who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle

-El Indio’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, El Indio’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.